jadamoto/Linuxdeploy-extfs/README.md

 <H3>2.
 Mount file system</H3>

 In the Properties profile, it is possible to specify a list of mount points in which to specify blocks-devices, directories or files outside of chroot that will be mounted in its namespace when Linuxdeploy start.<BR>
-This is very limited because the mount points mount everything I need.<BR>
+This is very limited because the mount points are not visible outside Linuxdeploy and it is not possible to mount Linuxdeploy directories or files on Android.
+Furthermore, in Android 13, system partitions are locked in ro and it is therefore not possible to write scripts to mount anything. mount everything I need.<BR>
 The script runs on Linuxdeploy outside its <I>chroot</I> thanks to  <I>unchroot</I> command and mount block-devices, directories and files, specified in the <I>extfstab</I> file, in the global mount namespace thanks to <I>su</I> with the <I>--mount-master</I> option.

 <H4>Edit extfstab</H4>